 Contractors submitted implementation plans that detailed inspection processes for vehicles, facilities and equipment; management and oversight of routes and operating efficiencies; student discipline; routing and/or bell schedule changes; annual savings to the member districts; recruitment, if necessary, of management and supervisory personnel; selection, any necessary training and employment of drivers; and employee orientation, especially to the cooperatives routes and schedules.

-Scott added that the three districts plan to finalize their recommendation by April 9 in time for a Board of Trustees meeting, with preference not solely based on price but also taking into consideration the lowest cost per mile, contractor reputation, references, and compliance with criminal background checks.
+Scott added that the three districts plan to finalize their recommendation by April 9, in time for a Board of Trustees meeting.
+Preference will not be solely based on price,m but also take into consideration the lowest cost per mile, contractor reputation, references and compliance with criminal background checks.

 He said the board could approve the award that same day and delay until the next meeting on April 23.
 Either way, Scott said a final decision must be made by April 30.

 “(The winning contractor) will have a lot of things to do, too,” he explained.
 “They will have to negotiate with existing employees, hire enough drivers and put on job fairs, figure out the routes we’ll need.”